Skip to main content

 To check your project's current quota usage:

-kubectl get resourcequota -n <project-namespace>
+kubectl get resourcequota -n <backing-namespace>

 If you need more resources, contact your organization administrator to adjust the project quota, or reduce usage by scaling down or deleting unused workloads.